Biodiversity

 Participation in the "30by30" Alliance for Biodiversity launched by the Ministry of the Environment

-We support the "30 by 30" goal, which aims to effectively conserve at least 30% of the land and oceans as healthy ecosystems by 2030, now sits as "target 3" of the Kunming-Montreal Global Biodiversity Framework, adopted at COP15.
+We support the "30 by 30" targets, which aims to effectively conserve at least 30% of the land and oceans as healthy ecosystems by 2030, now sits as "target 3" of the Kunming-Montreal Global Biodiversity Framework, adopted at COP15.

 The "30by30" Alliance for Biodiversity (Japanese only) Opens in a new window.In the case of an external site,it may or may not meet accessibility guidelines.